You can control the display of formulas in the following ways:

 If you don't want the formulas hidden when the sheet is protected in the future, right-click the cells, and click Format Cells.
 On the Protection tab, clear the Hidden check box.

-Hiding and protecting formulas is currently not supported in Excel Online.
+Hiding and protecting formulas is currently not supported in Excel for the web.

 If you have the Excel desktop application, click the Open in Excel button to open your workbook to hide and protect your formulas from being viewed or changed there.